wstaffordp/prng-a-64/README.md

 The return value data type is `uint8_t`.

-It has a period of between 2¹⁴ and 2¹⁵, precisely 18688.
+It has a period of between 2¹⁴ and 2¹⁵, precisely 18688, without broken cycles.
 Furthermore, a full cycle generates at least 1 of each number from a range of 2⁸ numbers and zeroland escapes immediately after 1 subsequent number generation.

+Incrementing `b` by `2` outside of `flurryburst8` whenever `a` is `0` behaves as a jump function.
+Generating 73 subsequent numbers after either jumping or seeding the state resets `a` to `0`.
+256 repetitions of both generating 73 subsequent numbers and jumping generates the same frequency of numbers as a full cycle that generates 18688 numbers without jumping.

 It passes `stdin8` PractRand tests up to 4KB.